valancej/documentation/_general/integrations/raygun.md

 ###  Installing Raygun Dependency

-Raygun maintains a list of modules that can be installed as dependencies for a wide variety of languages and frame works.
+Raygun maintains a list of modules that can be installed as dependencies for a wide variety of languages and frameworks.
 You will want to [visit their documentation](https://raygun.com/docs) and follow the instructions to use the dependency that is right for your application.

 This dependency will need to be installed in the Dockerfile that you build via your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).